ezraroi/Human-AI-Collab/output/research_components.md

 **In-Context Learning (ICL):**
 - Adapts to user's prompt without parameter updates
 - Enables real-time calibration of Sₜ *relative to* the Challenge Gap, without changing the Challenge Gap itself
-- Creates personalized scaffolding
+- Creates context-specific scaffolding
-- Not "bonding"—adjusting its responses and presentation to support Alpha-Function activation
+- Not "bonding"—adjusting its responses and presentation to help sustain usable challenge so the Alpha-Function can operate

 **Emergent Properties:**
 - Complex conversational behavior